-If the route does not match a prefix list, or it matches one classified as deny, the next prefix list configured in the entry is checked.
+If the route does not match a prefix list, or it matches one but it is deny, the next prefix list configured in the entry is checked.

-If the route matches a prefix list that is in permit mode, no further checking is carried out since the condition configured in the entry is considered to be fulfilled.
+If the route matches a prefix list and the latter is permit, no further checking is carried since the condition configured in the entry is considered to be fulfilled.

-If the route does not match any prefix list classified as permit, the route is considered as not matching the route map entry and the next route map entry is checked.
+If the route does not match any prefix list that is permit, the route is considered as not matching the route map entry and the next route map entry is checked.

+'''

 Route map <map-id>>entry <n> match ip prefix-list {<prefix-list>}

+'''

-- n Entry number.
+n Entry number.
 Despite entries not requiring consecutive numbers, the numerical order is important as the first number checked is the lowest.
-Values range from 1 to 65535. - Prefix-list Prefix list number.
+Values range from 1 to 65535.

+Prefix-list Prefix list number.
 The range goes from 1 to 199.

+'''

-Route map office>entry 1 match ip prefix-list 1 Route map office>
+Route map office>entry 1 match ip prefix-list 1

+Route map office>

+'''